-If SMF requested UPF to provide port numbers then UPF includes port numbers for the NW-TT port(s) and the DS-TT port in the response.
+If SMF requested UPF to provide port numbers then UPF includes the DS-TT port in the response.

 If multiple UPFs are selected for the PDU Session, the SMF initiate N4 Session Establishment/Modification procedure with each UPF of the PDU Session in this step.